 Policy Director / Health Care Policy Analyst Carly Putnam

 Carly joined OK Policy in January of 2014.
 She previously worked as an OK Policy intern.
 A Kansas City native, Carly graduated from the University of Tulsa in December 2013 with a BA in Sociology and Women’s and Gender Studies.
 As a student, she was a participant in the National Education for Women (N.E.W.)
 Leadership Institute and interned with Planned Parenthood.
-She is graduate of the Oklahoma Developmental Disabilities Council’s Partners in Policymaking program and The Mine, a social entrepreneurship fellowship in Tulsa.
+She is graduate of the Oklahoma Center for Nonprofits Nonprofit Management Certification Program, the Oklahoma Developmental Disabilities Council’s Partners in Policymaking program, and The Mine, a social entrepreneurship fellowship in Tulsa.
 She previously served as board president for United Campus Ministry at the University of Tulsa.
 At OK Policy, Carly supervises policy staff and conducts research focusing on health care and the safety net.